-In the simulations, we uniformly and randomly distribute 50 readers in a rectangular region of size $100 \times 100$ units.
+In the simulations, we uniformly and randomly distribute 50 readers in a rectangular region of size 100×100 units.
 For the MRS problem, we also distribute randomly 1200 tags in the region.
-For now, we consider interrogation and interference regions to be circular disks, with the default radius/range being 20 units and 50 units respectively.
-We will consider irregular disks (as described later) for the last set of experiments.
-For GA-1 and EGA-1 algorithms, we use k = 2 (i.e., $\epsilon = 1.25$ ), since higher values of k did not result in noticeable improvement in performance but were much slower.
-We compare our algorithms with the Colorwave algorithm [22] for the MRS problem or a Colorwave-like algorithm for the MCS problem.
-As discussed in Section III, other works on avoiding collisions in RFID systems either consider only tagtag collisions [14], [17], [18], [21], or have very different objective criteria [7], [11], or assume sophisticated tag technology [2].
+The interrogation and interference regions are disks of default radius/range 20 units and 50 units respectively.
+For GA-1 and EGA-1 algorithms, we use k=2 (i.e., $\epsilon=1.25$), since higher values of k did not result in noticeable improvement in performance but were much slower.
+We compare our algorithms with the Colorwave algorithm [18] for the MRS problem or a Colorwave-like algorithm for the MCS problem.
+As discussed in Section III, other works on avoiding collisions in RFID systems either consider only tag-tag collisions [12], [15]-[17], or have very different objective criteria [7], [9], or assume sophisticated tag technology [2].